siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

               // Given a specific time, calculate the number of lines per response code for the
               // entries that happened before that time, and once more for the lines that happened at or after
               // that time.
 Print them side-by-side in a tabular form.

               // TODO 16a: comment the following line println("Not implemented")

-              // TODO 16b: Uncomment the following lines and complete your function here
+              // TODO 16b: uncomment the following 3 lines
               // val filterTimestamp: Long = args(2).toLong
               // println(s"Comparison of the number of lines per code before and after $filterTimestamp on file '$inputfile'")
               // println("Code,CountBefore,CountAfter")

+              // TODO 16c: Uncomment the following lines and complete your function here if you prefer to use SQL queries
               // val query: String = // Write your query here.
 Results must be ordered by `response` in ascending order
               // spark.sql(query).foreach(row => println(s"${row.get(0)},${row.get(1)},${row.get(2)}"))

+              // TODO 16d: Uncomment the following lines and complete your function here if you prefer to use DataFrame
+              // val countsBefore: DataFrame = // on `input`
+              // val countsAfter: DataFrame = // on `input`
+              // val comparedResults: DataFrame = countsBefore.join(countsAfter, "response").orderBy("response")
+              // comparedResults.foreach(row => println(s"${row.get(0)},${row.get(1)},${row.get(2)}"))
             case _ => validCommand = false
           }
           val t2 = System.nanoTime